toby676/CV/README.md

 ## Toby Muir-Little

-### Former IT Hardware Salesperson turned Full Stack developer
+#### Former IT Hardware Salesperson turned Full Stack developer

-An Economics degree and working in a sales environment for 4 years has taught me some invaluable things which will be detailed below in bullet points, but I have always dreamt of a career where I can hone a real skill.
+Working in a sales environment for 4 years has been great and has taught me some invaluable lessons (bulleted below), but I have always dreamt of a career where I can hone a real skill, a skill that I am passionate about.

 Looking back on the last 16 weeks at Makers Academy, the amount I've learnt is incredible.
-I've gone from knowing nothing at all about programming to building a full stack application in 10 days that I'm truly proud of, having barely been exposed to the technologies used at all.
+I've gone from knowing nothing about programming to building a full stack application in 10 days that I'm truly proud of, having barely been exposed to the technologies used at all.
 (Node, MongoDB, Zombie.)

 I can't wait for the next step.
 The opportunity to learn more and be of real value to a company is truly exciting for me.
 I've learnt the basics, I've learnt how to learn, and now I look forward to becoming the best programmer I possibly can be.